PladsElsker/krita-comfyui/README.md

 # Krita integration in ComfyUI
-Minimal Krita extension and ComfyUI custom nodes for integrating both together.
+Minimal Krita extension and ComfyUI custom nodes for integrating both UIs together.

 ## ⚠️ WIP
 This project is in active development.